Baseball has seen its share of players who have been hyped before they ever played a game in the Major Leagues.

 Ronald Acuña Jr., Braves -- April 25, 2018

-Acuña was MLB’s second-ranked prospect behind Ohtani, but his arrival came with just as much excitement from Atlanta fans who had seen the 20-year-old tear up Minor League pitching.
+Acuña was MLB’s second-ranked prospect behind Shohei Ohtani, but his arrival came with just as much excitement from Atlanta fans who had seen the 20-year-old tear up Minor League pitching.
 The five-tool prospect began the season with Triple-A Gwinnett before getting his callup for a road game in Cincinnati, where he singled, showed off his blazing speed going from first to third and scored the tying run in a 5-4 Braves win.

 Shohei Ohtani, Angels -- March 29, 2018

 Ohtani was perhaps the story of the 2018 regular season thanks to his incredible two-way athletic ability.
 As someone who could reach triple digits off a pitching mound and hit majestic homers at the plate -- on top of the mystery of climbing up the ranks in Japan, where American fans only heard of his prowess second-hand -- it was hard to create a more compelling narrative.
-Ohtani singled in his first Major League at-bat on Opening Day and then struck out six in his first MLB start two days later before going on to capture American League Rookie of the Year honors.
+Ohtani singled in his first Major League at-bat on Opening Day and then struck out six in his first MLB start three days later before going on to capture American League Rookie of the Year honors.

 Kris Bryant, Cubs -- April 17, 2015